regentmarkets/outline-client/docs/apple-development.md

 To debug the macOS webview:

-* In your terminal, run `defaults write org.outline.osx.client WebKitDeveloperExtras -bool true`.
+* In your terminal, run `defaults write com.binary.outline.osx.client WebKitDeveloperExtras -bool true`.
 This is only needed once, to make the Outline webview debuggable.
 You may need to re-run the whole Outline app (use Cmd+R).
 * Once this is done, right click → Inspect Context in the Outline client app.
 This will open the safari debugger
 * To reload the UI without re-running the application, right-click → Reload.